wainersm/kata-containers/tools/osbuilder/README.md

 ## Introduction

-The Kata Containers runtime creates a virtual machine (VM) to isolate a set of container workloads.
+The Kata Containers runtfgfgfime creates a virtual machine (VM) to isolate a set of container workloads.
 The VM requires a guest kernel and a guest operating system ("guest OS") to boot and create containers inside the guest environment.